Azure-Samples/AI_Toolkit_Samples/Workshops/PetPlanner/Modules/01-choose-model.md

 - Get Agent Code Generation Best Practices

 > [!NOTE]
->If GitHub Copilot doesn't invoke the AI Toolkit tools when generating it's response, you can use the `#` symbol in the chat window to explicitly select which tool(s) you'd like GitHub Copilot to use prior to submitting your prompt.
+>If GitHub Copilot doesn't invoke the AI Toolkit tools when generating it's response, you can enter `#aitk` in the chat window to explicitly select which tool(s) you'd like GitHub Copilot to use prior to submitting your prompt.

 ## ✅ Checkpoint